Committed to access for all

 Step-free routes and ramps are available in both the Pineapple Yard and the Stable Yard.
 There is a step-free route between the Walled Garden and State Entrance that is clearly marked on-site.
 This route is marked in yellow in the Hillsborough Gardens map available to download below.

-Castle guide books are available to borrow free of charge from the Explainers conducting castle tours.
+Castle guide books are available to borrow free of charge from the Palace Host at the entrance to the Castle for all Deaf or hard of hearing visitors.

 We will be developing our capability to provide induction loops and British Sign Language (BSL) services for the future.